 Haggis is probably the most famous Scottish dish, this is why it is worth explaining in detail what it consists of and how it's made.

-Haggis is a filling and savoury pudding made of sheep’s heart, liver and lungs mixed with onions, oatmeal, spices and encased into the sheep’s stomach and cooked for several hours.
+Haggis is a filling and savoury pudding made of sheep’s heart, liver and lungs mixed with onions, oatmeal, spices and encased in the sheep’s stomach and cooked for several hours.

-The Scots love this dish and sometimes even have it for breakfast.
-On Burns Supper or Burns Night (25 January), it is typical to eat haggis, a night where the life and works of the poet Robert Burns are commemorated.
+This is a commonly eaten dish in Scotland, but one particularly associated with Burns night, the day celebrating Scotland's most famous literary figure.
+On Burns Night (25 January), it is typical to eat haggis, a night where the life and works of the poet Robert Burns are commemorated (indeed Burns even wrote a poem called "Address to a Haggis").

-Even though haggis used to be a home based peasant food, (this is why it is made of all the parts of the sheep that nobody wanted), it is now so common that most restaurants in Edinburgh will serve it.
+Even though haggis used to be peasant food, (it is made of the parts of the sheep nobody wanted, making it both cheap and nutritious), it is now so common that most restaurants in Edinburgh will serve it.

 Edinburgh is a relatively expensive city to eat out in, but it is always possible to find spots that are cheaper.

 The best time to sit down for a nice meal is when it gets dark and cold outside, and you long to keep warm and relax after a long day of exploring.
 This is the best time to try some of the traditional Scottish cuisine.
-Prices will vary greatly depending on the restaurant you choose, but the main course will cost normally between £10 and £15.
+Prices will vary greatly depending on the restaurant you choose, but a main course will typically cost between £10 and £15.

 It is easy to find restaurants and pubs anywhere in the city centre, however, the most interesting areas are the top of the Royal Mile and Princes Street, as well as the charming Rose Street.